 Conversely, consider places you have not enjoyed.
 What made it unfavorable?
 The proximity of the tables, the smells of animals or perhaps you needed amenities that were not available.
-The next activity will help you gather ideas for your agritourism enterprise's focal point.

 The following questions are designed to assist you in beginning to assess your operations.